Best Down Jackets for Outdoor Adventures

 Both metrics are important to consider when selecting a down jacket.
 Ideally, you need to find a balance between the two that works for you.

 More ounces of a lower-quality down (for example, 10 oz. of 550-fill-power) could be just as warm as a jacket with a higher FP but with less fill weight (4 oz. of 800-fill-power), and will probably be much cheaper.
-It will, however, also be less packable and have a poorer warmth-to-weight ratio.
+It will, however, also be less packable, heavier, and have a poorer warmth-to-weight ratio.

 Man in down jacket holding his arms out